 2.7 Utility Non-Performance.
-You agree that our performance under this Agreement is in certain respects contingent upon the performance of each applicable Utility of its obligations to Competitive Suppliers and customers of Competitive Suppliers under the applicable Law and Rules, which performance we cannot control.
-Therefore, you agree that if any Utility fails or refuses to perform any such obligation (including the obligation to pay amounts owed to us as your Competitive Supplier) that we may terminate any Transaction affected by such failure or refusal (but no other Transactions, unless such failure or refusal affects this Agreement as a whole, in which case we may terminate all Transactions and this Agreement) upon at least 30 days prior written notice to you.
-Such termination shall be without any obligation (whether payment or otherwise) or other liability of either Party to the other Party, except for amounts accrued or otherwise due hereunder on account of electric energy services and sales provided prior to the effective date of such termination.
-Any termination under thisSection will be effective at 24:00:00, Local Time, on the applicable Utility Transfer Date.
-[DO WE WANT A TERMINATION PAYMENT HERE?]
+You agree that our performance under this Agreement is in certain fundamental respects contingent upon the performance of each applicable Utility of its obligations to Competitive Suppliers and customers of Competitive Suppliers under the applicable Law and Rules, which performance we cannot control.
+Therefore, you agree that if any Utility fails or refuses to perform any such obligation (including the obligation to pay amounts owed to us as your Competitive Supplier) that we may terminate any Transaction affected by such failure or refusal (but no other Transactions, unless such failure or refusal affects this Agreement as a whole, in which case we may terminate all Transactions and this Master Agreement) upon at least 30 days prior written notice to you.
+In the case of a termination under this Section 2.7, we will calculate our Early Termination Payment for the affected Transactions as set forth in Section 3.3.
+If the amount so calculated is a net Loss, you will pay that amount to us, and if such amount is a net Gain, we will pay that amount to you, such payments to be made as set forth in Section 3.5.
+Any termination under this section will be effective at 24:00:00, Local Time, on the applicable Utility Transfer Date.

 2.8 Billing and Payment.
-We will send you (by regular mail, email,facsimile, electronic data transfer or other acceptable means) to the address specified in the applicable Confirmation an invoice for each Billing Cycle during each Transaction Term detailing all of the charges (plus Taxes) due with respect to each Account.
+We will send you (by regular mail, email, electronic data transfer or other mutually acceptable means) to the address specified in the applicable Confirmation an invoice for each Billing Cycle during each Transaction Term detailing all of the charges due to or from us with respect to each Account and Taxes.
 Invoices are deemed received by you on the date sent or transmitted, unless after close of business, in which case they are deemed received on the next Business Day, except for invoices sent by regular mail, which are deemed received on the third Business Day after mailing.
-Wemay return you at any time to Utility consolidated billing, provided that our doing so will not increase your charges hereunder.
-We will calculate all amounts due hereunder based upon your Actual Usage data as provided by the Utility, provided that we may elect at any time to instead use estimated consumption data (based upon the same period in the prior year and adjusted in good faith for the current period) and reconcile our charges with your Actual Usage on a quarterly basis.
-Our invoices are due upon the first Business Day after receipt and amounts not paid as of the date which is 10 days thereafter will begin to accrue interest at the Interest Rate from such date until the date paid.
+We will calculate all amounts due to or from us hereunder based upon your Actual Usage data as provided by the Utility, provided that we may elect at any time to instead use estimated consumption data (based upon the same period in the prior year and adjusted in good faith for the current period) and reconcile our charges with your Actual Usage on a quarterly basis.
+Our invoices are due upon the first Business Day after receipt and amounts that are unpaid as of the date which is 10 days thereafter the amount due will begin to accrue interest at the Interest Rate from such date until the date paid.
 If you in good faith dispute an invoice, you must provide us with a written explanation specifying the dispute and pay any undisputed portion by the due date.
 Disputed amounts subsequently determined to be due will be paid with interest accrued at the Interest Rate from the original due date until the date paid.